JKuriata/Campaign_V3/src/pages/index.md

 # Spectre
 ## Words of the Gods

 <img id="art" src="images/Viggo-in-forest.png" alt="Viggo approaching the mysterious figure by the fire after his death.">

+Viggo started his day in a good mood.
+The night before may not have been fruitful but the drink had been good and the fighting glorious.
+It was with this mindset that he entered the evening’s target: Pub name.
+The place was mostly empty at first, the few patrons merely nodding his way as he nabbed the best drink he could muster.
+Dublin had really gone downhill since his last visit, not a drop of good mead to be found.

+Sipping and humming to himself, Reidar kept his ears on alert, listening for any information that might lead him to the great halls of Odin.
+His curiosity was peaked by a group of gentlemen discussing a strange Seidr that they had spotted by the wall.
+As good a chance as any, he took the opportunity to enter the conversation, much to the discomfort and anger of the men.
+After offering a round of drinks (anything but beer), he learnt of strange goings on by the wall.
+The movement seemed to be starting up again.

+As the evening wore on many of the men faded away leaving Viggo to the company of Seamus, a kind wine drinker who seemed to take a shine to Reidar’s straight forward ways.
+After a good chat and more than a few drinks (trying to keep up with Reidar was certainly a choice), Seamus was a little worse for wear.
+Being the man he is Reidar was kind enough to help Seamus home, a task that took quite a bit of effort.

+While on the hunt for Seamus’s house however, things went from strange to downright insane.
+Viggo was forced to stand against an oncoming rush of terrified people as the Wall grew once more.
+Convinced there was more to this, and that the Seidr may lead him to his goals Viggo helped Seamus home and went looking for the source.

+At a bridge across the Liffey he came face to face with someone new.
+Standing tall with blonde hair and glasses, a figure carrying a large sword faced down the wrath of Reidar.
+After challenging the man to a duel and refusing a proffered sword, Viggo was instead given a blade that seemed to be made of a Jawbone.
+Prepared to face anything that came, Reidar and the man fought long and hard.
+When at last the man proved the winner, a sword deep in Reidar’s chest, Viggo rejoiced.
+Now at last his Hugr would be free of this place, now at last he would enter the halls of Odin in Valhalla.

+His final breaths came with a broad smile, it had been a good battle, a death filled with glory.
+When he opened his eyes however he was not faced with the glorious hall, rather he found himself at a campfire, his only companion the hooded figure of an ancient man.
+Confused and frustrated, for this had been his goal for many a moon, Viggo at first raged at the result.
+This was quickly sorted however, by the calm voice of the figure.

+It was Odin who sat before him, and he had a task for his final Viking.
+Reidar was to return, return and fight to save the people of Dublin and uncover the secrets of the Seidr that had so trapped many a Hugr.
+With renewed vigour Reidar accepted the task from the All-Father, honoured to be so chosen.

+He awoke once more to an empty bridge, the strange blade still clasped in his fingers.
+Once up and moving he came across yet another new face, this time of a man who was helping to get others to safety.
+He introduced himself as Stephen O’Connolly and informed Viggo of the nature of the weapon he held.
+This led Reidar to perform a ritual, with the aim of destroying the foul thing.
+Instead however, he merely managed to separate a tooth from the bone.
+Viggo now knew the strength of the Seidr employed by these strangers was nothing to scoff at.
+At the prompting of Stephen, Viggo consigned the broken tooth to the Liffey, sending it out to sea, and hid the blade, both in the hopes of removing so foul a weapon from the enemy.

+Convinced of Stephen’s genuine nature, Reidar offered his assistance.
+He had a quest from the All-Father himself and not even Hel would stand in his way.

 <br />